Function Induction and Task Generalization: An Interpretability Study with Off-by-One Addition: Task Generalization with Function Induction

 \subsection{Tasks}

-\paragraph{(a) Off-by-$k$ Addition.} One extension of off-by-one addition is changing the offset to other values.
+\textbf{(a) Off-by-$k$ Addition.} One extension of off-by-one addition is changing the offset to other values.
 Here, we consider offsets $k \in \{-2, -1, 2\}$.
 We use $k=2$ as a representative case to be reported in the main paper.
 Results and analysis on the other offsets are deferred to \S\ref{app:task-generalization}.

-\paragraph{(b) Shifted Multiple-choice QA.} We consider going beyond arithmetic tasks and replace steps in off-by-one addition with substantively different steps.
+\textbf{(b) Shifted Multiple-choice QA.} We consider going beyond arithmetic tasks and replace steps in off-by-one addition with substantively different steps.
 The base task is chosen to be multiple-choice QA questions on selected subjects of the MMLU dataset~\citep{hendrycks2021measuring}.
 The contrast task is created with an additional step to shift the answer choice letter by one letter, \textit{e.g.}, A$\rightarrow$B, B$\rightarrow$C.

-\paragraph{(c) Caesar Cipher.} One realistic task that leverages shifting functions is Caesar Cipher.
+\textbf{(c) Caesar Cipher.} One realistic task that leverages shifting functions is Caesar Cipher.
 During encoding, a letter is replaced by the corresponding letter a fixed number of positions down the alphabet \citep{enwiki-caesar-cipher}.
 This task is also commonly used to evaluate a language model's reasoning capabilities \citep{prabhakar-etal-2024-deciphering}.
 Here we consider single-character Ceaser Cipher with different offsets $k\in\{-12,-11, \dots, 0, \dots, 12, 13\}$.
-We use $k=2$ as the representative case in the main paper.
+We use $k=0$ as the base task, and $k=2$ as the representative contrast task.

-\paragraph{(d) Base-$k$ Addition.} Lastly, we consider the task of base-$k$ addition, which was used by \citet{wu-etal-2024-reasoning} to assess the a model's memorization versus generalization.
+\textbf{(d) Base-$k$ Addition.} Lastly, we consider the task of base-$k$ addition, which was used by \citet{wu-etal-2024-reasoning} to assess the a model's memorization versus generalization.
 Prior work \citep{ye-etal-2024-prompt} suggests that LMs may formulate a shortcut solution for base-8 addition by interpreting it as ``adding 22 to the sum'' from in-context examples; our interpretability analysis helps further investigate this observation.
 We consider two digit base-10 addition as the base task, and base-$k$ addition as the contrast task, with $k\in\{6,7,8,9\}$.
 We use $k=8$ as a representative case in the main paper.